felixojiambo/ethnic_cuisines_backend/README.md

 Description
-Welcome to the Recipe Sharing App
+Welcome to the Ethnic Cuuisines Recipe Sharing App

 Unlock the power of culinary creativity with our full-stack solution crafted using cutting-edge technologies.

 About the App

-Our Recipe Sharing App, developed using Angular 17 and Spring Boot, is a comprehensive platform for food enthusiasts and culinary maestros alike.
+Our Ethnic Cuisine Recipe Sharing App, developed using Angular 17 and Spring Boot, is a comprehensive platform for food enthusiasts and culinary maestros alike.
 Seamlessly combining the robustness of Angular Material and the flexibility of Tailwind CSS, this app offers a visually stunning and intuitive user experience.

 Key Features